To see a video clip of the 2017 Monarch

 of the island, which includes the lighthouse complex

 under the jurisdiction of the Department of Natural

 Resources (DNR).
-With seven buildings, the station is
+With seven buildings and two light

 To view a map of the